opendocsg/slw-judgments-backfill/2012_SGCA_20/report.md

 32     Following from the above, it seemed to us entirely logical for the Judge, after holding that cl 14 did preclude the Appellant from claiming against the Respondents for the founder benefits, to proceed to grant the anti-suit injunction in the present case.

-33     At [40] of the GD, the Judge applied his mind to the principles applicable to the grant of antisuit injunctions, having regard to the case of _John Reginald Stott Kirkham and others v Trane US Inc and others_ [2009] 4 SLR(R) 428 (“ _John Reginald Stott Kirkham_ ”) and other cases cited therein.
+33     At [40] of the GD, the Judge applied his mind to the principles applicable to the grant of antisuit injunctions, having regard to the case of _John Reginald Stott Kirkham and others v Trane US Inc and others_ <span class="citation">[2009] 4 SLR(R) 428</span> (“ _John Reginald Stott Kirkham_ ”) and other cases cited therein.
 The fact that the Judge was conscious of those principles can be found in [42] of the GD where some considerations, reminiscent of those highlighted in what may be considered the _locus classicus_ on anti-suit injunctions ( _ie_ , _Société Nationale Industrielle Aérospatiale v Lee Kui Jak_ [1987] AC 871), could be detected:

  42 I agreed with [counsel for the Respondents] that if I were to interpret cl 14 in the [Respondents’] favour, then an anti-suit injunction ought, generally speaking, to be granted to enforce my ruling since [the Appellant] had submitted to the jurisdiction of the Singapore courts.
 Indeed he is currently working in Singapore.
 The general rule is subject to [the Appellant] showing a special or exceptional reason why the injunction should not be granted.
 No such reason was shown.
 All [counsel for the Appellant] could say was that the American Action was at an advanced stage but that was no reason to allow [the Appellant] to continue with it once a final ruling was given by a competent court whose jurisdiction he had submitted to.
 In the light of my ruling on the interpretation of cl 14, the American Action against the [Respondents] was both in breach of cl 14 and vexatious and oppressive.